 MA in Applied SLA - Costs and Support

 Academic expenses beyond tuition include several university fees.
 Fees for 2015-16 have not yet been set, but current amounts can be used as an estimate.
-Current fees include an activity fee of $101 per semester, a technology fee of $190 per semester and a transportation fee of $60 per semester (this allows you unlimited free use of the local bus system 24/7).
-Books and supplies costs vary depending on a student's specific course choices but are generally in the range of $600 per academic year.
+Current fees include an activity fee of $101 per semester, a technology fee of $190 per semester, and a transportation fee of $60 per semester (this gives you unlimited free use of the local bus system, 24/7).
+Costs for books and supplies vary depending on a student's specific course choices, but are generally in the range of $600 per academic year.
 Additionally, all graduate students are required to purchase a university-sponsored medical insurance plan or provide proof of current enrollment in an existing medical insurance plan.

 All international students are required to provide proof of financial support.
 See the Office of International Education at Carnegie Mellon for detailed information for international students.